erebelo/spring-neo4j-demo/README.md

    ```

    **NOTE**: Replace `USERNAME` with your GitHub username and `TOKEN` with the personal access token you just generated.

-## Libraries

-- [spring-common-parent](https://github.com/erebelo/spring-common-parent): Manages the Spring Boot version and provide common configurations for plugins and formatting.

 ## Run App